johanneskastl/tempo_on_k3s_vagrant_libvirt_ansible/README.md

     --otlp-endpoint opentelemetry-collector.192.0.2.13.sslip.io:80
 ```

+Conveniently, Ansible creates a script `ansible/telemetrygen.sh` that contains
+just this command with the correct IP address.
+So you can just run the script
+without remembering the details of the command...

 ## Installing a standalone OpenTelemetry Collector

 If you want to experiment with the demo application, but have more control over